ekaterine12345/product-e-commerce/README.md

 * USER - the general user which registers to the system; able to see and purchase products;
 * ADMIN - the root built-in user, able to view, add, update and delete products; Can add EDITORs to system;
-* EDITOR - low-profile admin, able to view, add and update product, but can not delete; after root admin adds editor user manually, editor gets email notofication link to activate account and set password.
+* EDITOR - low-profile admin, able to view, add and update product, but can not delete; after root admin adds editor user manually, editor gets link as an email notofication to activate account and set password.

 ## Used Technologies:
 * Java 25